-What are the conditions of the guarantee?
+What are the conditions of the warranty?

-Provided that ICARO paragliders accept the fault the guarantee contains all necessary spare parts related to the replacement or repair of defective parts and working time.
+Provided that ICARO paragliders accept the fault the warranty contains all necessary spare parts related to the replacement or repair of defective parts and working time.

-- ICARO paragliders needs to be informed immediately after the discovery of a defect and the defective product must be sent to us for testing. - The glider / the harness was used in normal circumstances and maintained according to the instructions.
-This includes in particular the careful drying, cleaning and storage. - The glider / the harness were used only within the applicable guidelines and all rules have been complied with all times. - All flights must be accounted for within the flight book. - There were only original spare parts used and checks, exchange and / or repairs were conducted by an authorized dealer or by ICARO paragliders company / person and properly documented. - The online form on www.icaro-paragliders.com must be sent at least 6 weeks after buying to ICARO paragliders.
+- ICARO paragliders needs to be informed immediately after the discovery of a defect and the defective product must be sent to us for testing. - The glider/ harness/ rescue system was used in normal circumstances and maintained according to the instructions.
+This includes in particular the careful drying, cleaning and storage. - The glider/ harness/ rescue system were used only within the applicable guidelines and all rules have been complied with all times. - All flights must be accounted for within the flight book. - There were only original spare parts used and checks, exchange and / or repairs were conducted by an authorized dealer or by ICARO paragliders company / person and properly documented. - The online form on www.icaro-paragliders.com must be sent at least 6 weeks after buying to ICARO paragliders.

-What is excluded from guarantee?
+What is excluded from warranty?